The best things come in small packages. From portable charcoal cookers to propane gas models, here are the best small grills for your backyard.

 Weber Genesis II E-210

-Weber are one of the top BBQ brands out there, so it should come as no surprise that one of their grills have made it into this list.
+Weber is one of the top BBQ brands out there, so it should come as no surprise that one of their grills has made it into this list.
 They’ve consistently produced great gas and charcoal cooking gear over the years, and this model is no different.